MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/algorithms.md

 If we assume that $\phi = 2 \pi p / 2^k$ for an integer $p$, then we recognize this as $\ket{\psi} = \operatorname{QFT} \ket{p_0 p_1 \dots p_n}$, where $p_j$ is the $j^{\textrm{th}}$ bit of $2 \pi \phi$.
 Applying the adjoint of the quantum Fourier transform, we therefore obtain the binary representation of the phase encoded as a quantum state.

-In Q#, this is implemented by the <xref:microsoft.quantum.characterization.quantumphaseestimation> operation, which takes a <xref:microsoft.quantum.oracles.discreteoracle> implementing application of $U^m$ as a function of positive integers $m$.
+In Q#, this is implemented by the <xref:Microsoft.Quantum.Characterization.QuantumPhaseEstimation> operation, which takes a <xref:Microsoft.Quantum.Oracles.DiscreteOracle> implementing application of $U^m$ as a function of positive integers $m$.